mitdbg/datascienceclass/lab_1/README.md

 ### Pandas
 The Pandas python library is one of the most popular tools for working with relatively small datasets (i.e. ones that fit in the main memory of a single machine).
 Pandas uses the `dataframe` abstraction to manipulate tabular data.
 It natively supports reading data from a variety of common file formats including CSVs, fixed-width files, columnar formats, HDF5, and JSON.
 It also allows you to import data from common database management systems (DBMSs).
 A comprehensive list can be found [here](https://pandas.pydata.org/pandas-docs/stable/reference/io.html).

+### The Dataset
+In this lab you'll be working with a sample of the first 10k reviews from the [Yelp Dataset](https://www.yelp.com/dataset).
+At its core, the dataset contains a database of reviews, businesses, and users.
+We've included the first 10k rows from the `reviews` table, as well as all the associated businesses in the `businesses` table and users in the `users` table.
+Finally, we also introduced an additional table called `matts_fav_spots`, which is a small table containing information about some of the restaurants where your TA likes to eat, and his ratings for these restaurants.

 #### 1. Reading and Parsing Files
 To start, let's load the parquet data file containing the actual Yelp reviews and examine the dimensionality (i.e. shape) of our dataset while also printing its first few rows: